 Packed was created through research, ideation and evaluative user testing in ten weeks with the mentorship of Professor Byeong Cheol Hwang at SCAD.

 With the continual rise of e-commerce, consumerism is sustaining the exponentially growing issue of extreme packaging waste.
-Especially in industries like online fast fashion, this packaging waste highly frustrates consumers and dangerously threatens the planet.
+Especially in industries like online fast fashion, this packaging waste highly frustrates consumers while dangerously threatens

 Packed is a plug-in service that connects shoppers with others buying from the same online fashion brands, delivering to the same area.